ADBeta/MIDIPad/README.md

 * Impliment and test the audio handler API
 * design simple container for key  data, press time, unified data container
 * design time based sequencer and UI/CLI elements to support it.
+* add a fully capable error handler for CLI and UI

 ## Changelog
 * 2.0.1 - Complete overhaul of systems and API calls.
 Finished some documentation.